csswizardry/csswizardry.github.com/_includes/faq-consultancy.md

     {
       "@type": "Question",
-      "name": "How long will it take?",
+      "name": "How long will our web performance project take?", "acceptedAnswer": {
-      "acceptedAnswer": {
         "@type": "Answer",
         "text": "Thanks to a refined workflow developed over many years, we can move fast.
 Audits typically turn around inside two weeks, and longer consultancy engagements run three-to-six months with measurable wins delivered along the way."